War Merit Cross: History

 This award was created by Adolf Hitler in October 1939 as a successor to the non-combatant Iron Cross which was used in earlier wars (similar medal but with a different ribbon).
+The award would recognize bravery or service in the furtherance of the war effort that fell short of the award of the Iron Cross.
 The award was graded in the same manner as the Iron Cross: War Merit Cross Second Class, War Merit Cross First Class, and Knights Cross of the War Merit Cross.
-The award had two variants: with swords given to soldiers for exceptional service "not in direct connection with combat", and without swords given to civilians for meritorious service in "furtherance of the war effort".
+The award was authorized for both military personnel and for civilians.
+The award had two variants: with swords and without swords.
+Those with swords recognized bravery not directly connected to front-line activities, while awards without swords were for service in the furtherance of the war effort.
 Recipients had to have the lower grade of the award before getting the next level.

 The wearing of Nazi era decorations was banned in Germany after the war, as was any display of the swastika.
 Veterans awarded the War Merit Cross were therefore unable to wear it, either in uniform or – publicly – on civilian dress.
 In 1957 the Federal Republic of Germany authorised alternative 'de-nazified' replacement versions of World War II period war decorations.
 These could be worn both on Bundeswehr uniform and in civilian dress.
 The new version of the War Merit Cross replaced the swastika on the obverse central disc of the cross with the date "1939" (as on the reverse disc of the original version), the reverse disc being blank.
 The wearing of Nazi era decorations in any form continued to be banned in the German Democratic Republic until German reunification in 1990.

 Criteria

-The ribbon of the War Merit Cross was in red-white-black-white-red; that was, the red and black colors being reversed from the ribbon of the World War II version of the Iron Cross.
+The ribbon of the War Merit Cross was in red-white-black-white-red; the red and black colors being reversed from the ribbon of the World War II version of the Iron Cross.
 The ribbon for the War Merit Medal was similar, but with a narrow vertical red strip in the center of the black field.
 Soldiers who earned the War Merit Cross 2nd Class with Swords wore a small crossed-swords device on the ribbon.
 The War Merit Cross 1st Class was a pin-backed medal worn on the pocket of the tunic (like the Iron Cross 1st Class).
 The ribbon of the War Merit Cross 2nd Class could be worn like the ribbon of the Iron Cross 2nd Class (through the second buttonhole).
 Nonetheless combat soldiers tended to hold the War Merit Cross in low regard, referring to its wearers as being in 'Iron Cross Training'.
 The Knights Cross of the War Merit Cross was a neck order and worn the same way as the Knights Cross of the Iron Cross.